 Bear in mind that you might simply shift the standing water to another part of your garden with this strategy.

-Ground-level ponds can collect dirty water and may not be suitable for all animals, but will still attract birds and wildlife, and can be much easier to keep clean than a dirty puddle of standing water.
+Ground-level ponds can collect dirty water and may not be suitable for all animals, but they will still attract birds and wildlife and can be much easier to keep clean than a dirty puddle of standing water.